quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-streamstateupdated-def title="QUICStreamStateUpdated definition"}

-Note: QUIC implementations SHOULD mainly log the simplified bidirectional
+QUIC implementations SHOULD mainly log the simplified bidirectional
 (HTTP/2-alike) stream states (e.g., idle, open, closed) instead of the more
 fine-grained stream states (e.g., data_sent, reset_received).
 These latter ones are
 mainly for more in-depth debugging.
 Tools SHOULD be able to deal with both types